BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 There is some interesting text in the bottom right and left corners of the back of the card (which I didn't bother reproducing in my HTML forgery) that I'm not clear what the purpose is.
 However, given that the purpose is vague/unclear - any layman validating a card to be "real" or "fake" wouldn't know what to really look for in those fields other than data approximately similar to other cards seen.

-I even checked my card under a blacklight.
-I didn't see any secret illuminati codes or tracking numbers, so that was a real disappointment. (╯°□°)╯︵ ┻━┻
+I even checked my real card under a blacklight.
+I didn't see any secret fluorescent illuminati codes, so that was a real disappointment. (╯°□°)╯︵ ┻━┻

 ##### [Microprinting](https://en.wikipedia.org/wiki/Microprinting)

 Would it have been difficult for the CDC/HHS to have utilized microprinting in the production of the cards?
 No. Have you ever seen [a dollar bill](https://www.uscurrency.gov/sites/default/files/download-materials/en/CEP_Dollars_In_Detail_Brochure.pdf)?
 US currency is heavily microprinted.
 We have the technology at the federal level.

 One benefit of this approach is that virtually nobody except pre-existing illegal counterfeiting operations, and nation state actors, would be able to reproduce this level of detail.
-Even then, the counterfeit operations have easier ways to **make** money than to try and sell COVID cards to random people. <span style="color:green;"> \[̲̅\$̲̅(̲̅ ͡° ͜ʖ ͡°̲̅)̲̅\$̲̅] </span>
+Even then, the counterfeit operations have easier ways to **make** money than to try and sell COVID cards to random people. <span style="color:green;">\[̲̅\$̲̅(̲̅ ͡° ͜ʖ ͡°̲̅)̲̅\$̲̅]</span>

 ##### [Paper Embossing](https://en.wikipedia.org/wiki/Paper_embossing)